You can get a divorce or end your civil partnership if you don’t know where your partner is or they’re presumed dead.

-You then need to show that you’ve done everything you can to find them, eg by contacting their:
+If it returns unopened then you’ll need to show that you’ve done everything you can to find them, by contacting their:

 - last known employer